 If I kept track, I’d bet I walk as many miles as I fly!
 I do have my favorite walkable cities and my special walks I take when I visit them.
 Some of these walks I’ve been enjoying for more years than I’ll admit to.
 The sites I see change, as the cities themselves do.
 Vancouver B.C. is one of my top favorite cities for walking.
-One of the walks I take every time I visit: the Gastown / Yaletown / False Creek loop.
+One of the walks I take every time I visit, and consider it the best walk in Vancouver, is the Gastown / Yaletown / False Creek loop.
 It includes some of the top attractions in the city.

 From the Hyatt, I exit onto Burrard Street and head north towards the water.
 Walking toward the water, pass a historic and architecturally stunning building, the Marine Building.
 The art deco details are worth seeing so make sure to go into the lobby of the building and look around.
 Take the elevator up a few floors and when you get out you’ll have an overhead view of the lobby.
 Beautiful!

 On the ground floor of this building, you will find one of my favorite JJ Bean coffee locations.
 It has seating on the second floor if you want to relax, read, talk, and stay a while.

 Make a right on Cordova Street.
 We’re heading to Gastown.
 This area of Vancouver can be touristy, but many locals live/work/play here too.
 There are lots of restaurants and coffee shops worth visiting.
 The steam clock on the corner of Cambie and Water Streets is probably the number one site people come to see in Gastown and it’s a fun photo opportunity.
 You’ve actually walked two miles already!

 From here, take a right and you can take any street to Pender as you’ll be going through Chinatown.
 At Pender, take a left and head through Chinatown to Taylor Street.
 It’s a small street to your right.
 There are some streets in Chinatown that feel edgy, but I’ve walked through this area alone many, many times and have never had a problem.